-Consider the airline distances between nine american cities in Table 2.14.
+Consider the airline distances between 11 American cities in Table 2.15 (and found in the cities dataset).
 Even considering issues of the spherecity of the globe, it is not surprising that these can be arranged in a two dimensional space.
 Using the cmdscale function, and specifying a two dimensional solution finds the best fitting solution (values for all the cities on two dimensions):